 Considerations Before Setting Your Permalinks

 You may want to avoid extremely long permalinks, and obscure ones as well.
-WordPress allows for a combination of tags in the URL structure.
-Such as ‘year’, ‘author’, ‘category’ etc. These combinations can result in long permalinks.
+WordPress allows for a combination of structure tags in the URL structure.
+Such as dates in your permalinks, ‘author’, ‘category’ etc. These combinations can result in long permalinks.

 Obscure permalinks are URLs that contain few recognizable words.
 Using obscure links could be intimidating, confusing, and unfriendly.

 Another thing to consider is the use of numbers only, on your URL.
 It does not give any clue about the post and is not good for search engines either.